 A high-level programming language summarizes the details of the inner operations of the system.
 Python is the high-level programming language that abstracts away and then manages many such details automatically by allowing the users to focus on what they want to achieve.

-The Python code is very crisp and is business-specific that the company wants to attain instead of technical implementation details.
+The Python code is very crisp and is business-specific that the Python development Company wants to attain instead of technical implementation details.
 It doesn’t require curly braces, semicolons, or lines which many other programming languages do which makes it more concise.

 One of the notable observations which have impacted language design choices in Python is that programs are read more often as compared to they are written.